alces-software/alces-storage-manager/README.md

    ```$ ./bin/rails server -e production -b * -p 8080```

    For production environments it may be more suitable to run ASM under nginx or Apache.
+You will also need to specify a secret key for the server in production mode.

  ## Usage
  1. Load the Storage Manager in your web browser.
 If running as in the above example, this may be at http://storagemanagerhost:8080.